-In the spring of 2023, the Lincoln Trail Area Development District received funding through the CARES Act to purchase seven (7) aerial drones for each county in the Lincoln Trail region.
+Through the CARES Act, The U.S. Department of Commerce and Economic Development Administration (EDA), received a supplemental appropriation to "prevent, prepare for, and respond to COVID-19," which included the 15- Area Development Districts.
+In the spring of 2023, the Lincoln Trail Area Development District received the EDA grant funding to purchase seven (7) aerial drones for each county in the Lincoln Trail region.
 These counties included Breckinridge, Grayson, LaRue, Marion, Meade, Nelson, and Washington.
 Hardin County received equipment to update its drone: additional batteries and a P1 camera.
 The aerial drones will benefit county emergency management, assisting with search and rescue during disasters and mapping disaster-prone areas to determine mediation procedures allowing communities to be proactive in meeting objectives and goals highlighted in the LTADD Disaster Resiliency Plan and Regional Hazard Mitigation Plan.